ABOUT JERRY NELSON'S FRONTIER RODEO CO.

 Nelson remains industrious and enjoys 12 to 14 hours workdays with the rodeo stock contracting and other business ventures, including Elise's Playhouse Fun Center in Winnie, TX, and , Jerry’s Hill Country Backyard Music Hall and Wood Fire Grill in Beaumont, TX.

 The Hill Country Backyard Music Hall & Wood Fire Grill features some of the largest entertainers in the country along with being a top notch restaurant.

 Nelson got his start in the oil business when he was 18 and still maintains that business along with his son in Winnie, TX.

 While Frontier Rodeo Company, based out of Winnie and Freedom, is owned by Nelson, two other men are an important part of success and growth of the company.
-They are former world champion bull rider Donnie Gay, general manager, and Heath Stewart, geneticists and Freedom ranch foreman.
+They are former world champion bull rider Donnie Gay, general manager, and Heath Stewart, rodeo manager and Freedom ranch foreman.

 Stewart is in charge of the entire Freedom operation, including all event contract negotiations.
 Basically, runs the rodeo company.

 “I take care of everything on the ranch,” Stewart said.
 “I run the rodeo company.
 I get the rodeos, I deal with the committees.
 I make sure everything gets to the rodeos; and I put the rodeos on.
 Pretty much all of it.”

 While he is in charge, Stewart said “One man can’t do it.”
 He credits the work of his ranch hands who are “more like family” who make sure the operation stays fluent.
 The livestock must be tended to seven days a week, 365 days a year.
 There is no “day off” in the business.